audeering/audb/docs/caching.rst

 and is meant to be shared by several users.

-Please use the shared folder only for all databases with public access level.

 The second cache folder should be accessible to you only.
-It is reserved for databases that are not relevant to other users or databases that have private access level.
 By default it points to

 .. jupyter-execute::